About

 The idea of the Centre is that it is open to all researchers in the field of intellectual history (broadly speaking) so across disciplines (different departments and faculties).
 To start, the Centre will have around 40 members, but in the near future up to circa 60, we anticipate.

-What is the Centre going to do?
+What does the Centre do?

-The Centre will act as a platform for other publications, conferences and workshops in the field of intellectual history.
-While the Centre will organise some of its own events – public Intellectual History Seminars, e.g. twice a year – all members of the Helsinki research community are warmly invited to use the Centre to broaden the audience of their research and ‘make it their own’, so to say.
+The Centre acts as a platform for other publications, conferences and workshops in the field of intellectual history.
+While the Centre organises some of its own events – public Intellectual History Seminars, e.g. twice a year – all members of the Helsinki research community are warmly invited to use the Centre to broaden the audience of their research and ‘make it their own’, so to say.
 Preliminary results from affiliated projects and research groups can be reviewed and published on the ‘Intellectual History Archive’, a working paper series to be set-up through the Centre.
 In 2017, the journal Contributions to the History of Concepts (published by Berghahn journals) will be co-edited from Helsinki and will be affiliated to the Centre.

 Why is intellectual history an important research area today?